DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 We'll use this private train station in order to assault Urza government palace.
 Call for strategy meeting."

-Leader of Resistance raised her head, and with determination in her eyes gave unexpectedly quick answer to Kay and Rinne.
+Leader of Resistance raised her head, and with determination in her eyes gave unexpectedly quick answer to Kai and Rinne.

 "Aren't you too quick to decide?"